asaokamei/wsCore/documents/DbAccess/Relation.md

 ###Getting Related Records

+it is easy to retrieve the related records.

     // related them
     $friend   = $daoFriend->find(1);
     $contacts = $friend->relation( 'contact' )->get();

     // or, the other way around,
     $contact = $daoContact->find(1);
     $friends = $contact->relation( 'friend_id' )->get();

+the returned $friends is an array of DataRecords.
+TODO: consider creating _collection_ object to store DataRecords for future Cena protocol.

 The details of the relationship must be defined in each of dao (i.e. model).